kurtisdmiller/personal-site/content/course/team-small-group/syllabus.md

 -----------------------

 <!--Course SLOs-->
-1. Students will employ presentation aids which clearly and accurately enhance their presentations.
+1. Students will employ communication theory in the area of team and small group communication.
-   The **Graded PowerPoint** for the [Persuasive Presentation][Persuasive] will be used to measure this learning outcome.
+   The [Community Group Observation][] will be used to measure this learning outcome.
-2. Students will complete a presentation delivered through communication technology.
+2. Students will understand the location of team and small group communication as a field within communication studies.
-   The [Mediated Presentation][Mediated] will be used to measure this learning outcome.
+   The **Assessment Worksheet** provided in the final weeks of the class will be used to measure this learning outcome.

 Required Texts and Materials
 ----------------------------

-The textbook for this course is "A Speaker's Guidebook" (O'Hair, Stewart, & Rubenstein).
+The textbook for this course is "Communicating in Small Groups: Principles and Practices" (Beebe & Masterson).
-5th edition or newer is needed.
-Copies of this textbook are available on course reserve in the Library or from the Tutoring Center.
+We will be using the 10th Edition.
-In addition to the textbook and standard classroom supplies, you will need a flash drive, white 3x5 index cards, access to a video recording device (such as a phone), and a YouTube account.
+You will also need to bring standard classroom and note taking supplies with you each day.

 Attendance and Participation
 ----------------------------